Homeschooling in the UK: The basics

 Since our story about leaving the UK to travel with our family went viral in national and international press, we’ve received a lot of questions about homeschooling, so I thought I’d clear some up.

-Homeschooling Requirements: Mythbusters
+UK Homeschooling Facts & Requirements: Mythbusters

 2. It’s 24/7: That doesn’t mean that we sit at desks day and night.
 It means that learning happens everywhere, all the time, so we don’t need to split our days into ‘learning time’ and ‘leisure time’.
 Learning and fun go hand in hand; kids learn best when they are enjoying themselves.
 Discover more about our educational philosophy in No Rules, No School: All About Unschooling.